"It doesn't matter how long it takes, if the end result is a good theorem."

 Torsors of del Pezzo Varieties

 I am studying the forms of tori associated with del Pezzo varieties.
 Under specified conditions, these tori are retract rational, and we provide a classification in terms of elements of the Brauer group.
 This work lays the foundation for a broader program aimed at classifying forms of tori and their associated toric varieties over arbitrary fields via separable algebras.
-The project is ongoing and will appear on the arXiv in due course.
+The project is ongoing and will appear on the arXiv soon.

 Proposed Research Directions